marcodev01/plant-water-system/README.md

-# Chilli plant water system
+# Chilli Plant Water System

-The chilli water plant system is controlled by an Raspbery PI 3 with the [Grove Base Hat](https://wiki.seeedstudio.com/Grove_Base_Hat_for_Raspberry_Pi/) and several connected sensors of Grove's ecosystem as well as Xiaomi Mi Flora Plant Sensor.
-The water system itself is electrically opererated by 5V water pumps and controlled with relays.
+The "chilli" plant water system is controlled by an Raspbery PI 3 with the [Grove Base Hat](https://wiki.seeedstudio.com/Grove_Base_Hat_for_Raspberry_Pi/) and several connected sensors of Grove's ecosystem as well as Xiaomi Mi Flora Plant Sensor.
+The irrigation is electrically opererated by 5V water pumps which are controlled by 3.3V and 5V relays.
-The system is consiting of following applications:
+Application Architecture:

-* Water system runner - *written in phyton 3.7*
+* Water System Runner
-* TODO: App
+* Plant Water System API
+* Plant Water Admin APP (Progressive Web App) **TODO**

 ## Water System Runner
-The water system runner is a simple Python application which reads values from various sensors - for certain sensor values it converts and round them to legbible units.
+The water system runner is a simple Python 3.7 application running two parallel jobs scheduled with the Python library [Advanced Python Scheduler](https://apscheduler.readthedocs.io/en/stable/).

-Finally, the values are persited with a **time stamp** into a [tinyDB](https://tinydb.readthedocs.io/en/stable/) table named *sensor_history*.
+The first job is reading and persisting values from various sensors with a **time stamp** into a [tinyDB](https://tinydb.readthedocs.io/en/stable/) table named *sensor_history*. _Note: For certain sensor values it converts and round them to legbible units_.

-In a second step the most recent values were read from *sensor_history* and checked with the limit settings specified in *master_db*.
-In addition the sensor channels, relay pins and watering duration/iteration is configured in *master_db* database.

-The executions for reading and persisting the sensor values as well as checks for watering are scheduled with the Python library [Advanced Python Scheduler](https://apscheduler.readthedocs.io/en/stable/)
+The second job is reading the most recent data entry (by time stamp) from table *sensor_history* and compares them with the defined threshold values.
+For plants that fall below this threshold value the water pump is started.
+The threshold values are defined in a table named *plants_configuration* among other configurations for sensor channels, relay pins and watering duration/iteration.

 All actions, warnings and errors are [logged](https://docs.python.org/3/library/logging.html) in *water_system.log*

 ## API
-An interface for a REST-API is implemented with [FastAPI](https://fastapi.tiangolo.com/)
+An interface for the Chilli Plant Water System REST-API is implemented with [FastAPI](https://fastapi.tiangolo.com/).
+It provides Endpoints to manage plant configurtions, read logs, start/pause the water system...
+See API documentation: http://{URI}/docs

+All actions, api accesses and errors are [logged](https://docs.python.org/3/library/logging.html) in *api.log*

 ### Libraries
  * Groove Py: https://github.com/Seeed-Studio/grove.py